Medical College Admission Test: Administration

 The four sections are in multiple-choice format.
-The passages and questions are predetermined, and thus do not change in difficulty depending on the performance of the test taker (unlike, for example, the general Graduate Record Examinations).
+The passages and questions are predetermined, and thus do not change significantly in difficulty depending on the performance of the test taker (unlike, for example, the general Graduate Record Examinations).
+To account for slight differences in difficulty across test versions, the exam uses a scaled score for each section, converting numerical scores to a scaled score between 118 and 132 per section.

 Test structure

-The current MCAT consists of four distinct sections that are individually scored.
-Each section is allotted either 90 or 95 minutes and tests between 50 and 60 questions.
+The MCAT consists of four distinct sections that are individually scored.
+Each section is allotted either 90 or 95 minutes and tests between 53 and 59 questions.
 Including breaks, the full examination lasts approximately 7 1/2 hours.
 The information for each of the science sections is organized into 10 foundational concepts and four Scientific Inquiry & Reasoning Skills.
 The science passages are guided by Scientific Reasoning and Inquiry Skills identified by the MR5 for medical school success.
 The Critical Analysis and Reasoning Skills section focuses on three skills, since this section does not require outside knowledge to answer questions.

 Chemical and Physical Foundations of Biological Systems

 This section tests chemistry and physics in the scope of biological systems, requiring understanding of organic and inorganic chemistry and physics as well as biology and biochemistry.
 Specifically, this section focuses on the physical principles underlying biological processes and chemical interactions that form the basis of a broader understanding of living systems.
 Understanding of research methods and statistics are also important to successfully reason through this material.